The Best Black Friday 2020 Deals!...

 Today I’m starting a multi-part series documenting some of the places we visited during our September 2017 Western Mediterranean cruise, and I’m starting off with an unexpected favorite: Cartagena, Spain!

-Today I want to talk about a city we visited on our cruise which was not just beautiful in every way that a European city can be, but rich in a surprising depth of history.
 Cartagena, Spain was the final stop on our two week dream Mediterranean cruise last month.
 While the last port usually holds a lot of sorrow as it means our trip is almost finished, it was hard to feel melancholy in such a place.

 In my usual type A fashion, I extensively researched the port in advance, and had picked out the destinations we would be visiting in town and already purchased and printed tickets at home.
 (Be prepared, am I right?)
 Our first visit was the Roman Theater, originally built between the fifth and first century BC.
 For those who have visited Pompeii, this is like a miniature version of the theater there.
 It is a style that is replicated all over the Roman Empire, and this one did not disappoint.
 When you visited the Roman Theater here in Cartagena, be sure to make the long trek up to the upper levels.
 The view is outstanding, with are some great photo ops!